- Soils are critical for life, yet are vulnerable to pollution and unsustainable exploitation

 6) Soil organic matter and carbon

-A wide range of research is undertaken at CEH to address the critical question of what drives changes in organic matter and carbon stock.
+A wide range of research is undertaken at UKCEH to address the critical question of what drives changes in organic matter and carbon stock.

 - Quantifying catchment-scale carbon budgets and fluxes at key research sites